vhartikainen/protecting-workloads-workshop/docs/builder-session/assess.md

 ### Configure the Amazon Inspector template and run the assessment

-Now that you have created an Amazon Inspector target, you will now create an Amazon Inspector tepmlate.
+Now that you have created an Amazon Inspector target, you will now create an Amazon Inspector template.
 You use templates to define the Amazon Inspector targets and rule packages that comprise an assessment run.

 1. Go to the Amazon Inspector console, click **Assessment templates** on the menu, and then click **Create**.